yast/yast-storage-ng/README.md

 (yast2-storage) based on the also reimplemented library for storage manager ([libstorage-ng](https://github.com/openSUSE/libstorage-ng)).

-When finished, this module will contains essentially three parts:
+When finished, this module will contain essentially two parts:

-* Expert Partitioner: A powerful tool capable of actions such as creating partitions and filesystems or configuring LVM and software RAID.

 * Storage Proposal: Based on the existing storage setup of a system proposes a storage layout for a new installation.
 Useful in two cases: